Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can make employees uncompetitive within an organization as well as on the job market.
+Insufficient personal growth can make employees uncompetitive at work, inside the organization and on the wider job market.

-- Continuing Your Education: Take additional courses, certificates or degrees programs that relate to the field.
+- Continuous Education: Consider taking additional courses, certifications or degrees programs that relate to the job.

 Negativity

-- Seek out help where possible Get a mentor’s guidance or colleagues for business guidance.
+- Seek out help where possible Get a mentor’s assistance or for colleagues to provide business guidance.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes, and internal resentment.
-As much as it is important to put in the effort but committing to a level that goes beyond one’s capability will lead to less productivity and the expected outcomes.
+Overcommitment in most cases leads to burnout, mistakes and internal discontent.
+While it’s important to put in the effort to the fullest extent, committing beyond one’s capabilities can result in less efficiency and the expected outcomes.

 - Practicing Time Management Techniques